 East Lindsey District Council

-Local Government Provisional Settlement Information 2022/23 Budget 2023/24 Provisional Settlement Difference 22/23-23/24
+Local Government Settlement Information 2022/23 Budget 2023/24 FINAL Settlement Difference 22/23-23/24

 £'000 £'000 £'000

 Revenue Support Grant 964 1,310 346

-Rural Services Delivery grant 697 697 0
+Rural Services Delivery grant 697 779 82

 Lower Tier Services Grant 281 0 -281

-Service Grant 424 239 -185
+Service Grant 424 249 -175

-Sub Total 2,366 2,246 -120
+Sub Total 2,366 2,338 -28

-Funding Guarantee (3%) 0 980 980
+Funding Guarantee (3%) 0 888 888

-Sub Total 2366 3226 860
+Sub Total 2366 3,226 860

 New Home Bonus 1,244 378 -866

 Total Funding 3,610 3,604 -6

-- 4.2 The 2023/24 local government finance settlement is for one year only and is based on the Spending Review 2021 (SR21) funding levels, updated for the 2022 Autumn Statement announcements.
-The main points are set out below: - 4.2.1 The Funding Guarantee replaces the Lower Tier Services Grant.
-This grant is intended to provide a funding floor for all local authorities, so that no local authority would see an increase in Core Spending Power that is lower than 3% before any decisions about organisational efficiencies, use of reserves or council tax levels are taken. - 4.2.2 Revenue Support Grant has been increased in line with what would have been the increase to the multiplier; there have also been existing grants worth rolled into the RSG amounts. - 4.2.3 Local Government Funding Reform as per the published Policy Statement, the Review of Relative Needs and Resources ('Fair Funding Review') and a reset of Business Rates growth will not be implemented in the next two years.
+- 5.2 The 2023/24 local government finance settlement is for one year only and is based on the Spending Review 2021 (SR21) funding levels, updated for the 2022 Autumn Statement announcements.
+The main points are set out below: - The Funding Guarantee replaces the Lower Tier Services Grant.
+This grant is intended to provide a funding floor for all local authorities, so that no local authority would see an increase in Core Spending Power that is lower than 3% before any decisions about organisational efficiencies, use of reserves or council tax levels are taken. - Revenue Support Grant has been increased in line with what would have been the increase to the multiplier; there have also been existing grants worth rolled into the RSG amounts.

-5 INTERNAL DRAINAGE BOARDS
+• Local Government Funding Reform - as per the published Policy Statement, the Review of Relative Needs and Resources ('Fair Funding Review') and a reset of Business Rates growth will not be implemented in the next two years.

-5.1 Internal Drainage Board (IDB) levy figures are in the process of being finalised and are expected to be very substantial increases on previous years due to the extensive use of power and fuel for the activities that these organisations undertake, along with other pressures.
-The 2022/23 cost is £3.9m and a number of increases have been indicated, ranging from 8% to 30% for next year.
+6 INTERNAL DRAINAGE BOARDS

-- 5.2 The Council is liaising with the local Internal Drainage Boards who have been trying to limit future increases, where possible, but proving impossible with the pressures from power costs being experienced, particularly standing charges, in addition to pay, pension and contract inflation.
+- 6.1 Internal Drainage Board (IDB) levy figures have been finalised and are very substantial increases on previous years due to the extensive use of power and fuel for the activities that these organisations undertake, along with other pressures.
+The 2023/24 cost is £4.9m and the increases ranging from 8% to 27% for next year. - 6.2 The Council is liaising with the local Internal Drainage Boards who have been trying to limit future increases, where possible, but proving impossible with the pressures from power costs being experienced, particularly standing charges, in addition to pay, pension and contract inflation.
 Representations have been and continue to be made to government due to the substantial loss of income to the Council, as this was previously funded through Revenue Support Grant (RSG).
-This embedded levy can no longer be afforded having a significant impact, every year that passes, on the ability of the Council to finance the services it is providing and putting it at a disadvantage to the majority of Councils in England, with only a handful of councils impacted upon in this way. - 5.3 The table below illustrates this point clearly.
-IDB levy will not only consume all of the Council's proposed increase for 23/24 which should be used to finance and support services but also require additional finance of £815k (estimate) to be identified.
+This embedded levy can no longer be afforded having a significant impact, every year that passes, on the ability of the Council to finance the services it is providing and putting it at a disadvantage to the majority of Councils in England, with only a handful of councils impacted upon in this way. - 6.3 The table below illustrates this point clearly.
+IDB levy will not only consume all the Council's proposed increase for 2023/24 which should be used to finance and support services but also require additional efficiencies/funding to be identified.

-Council Total Council Tax Received per year 22/23 Total IDB levy per year 22/23 Proposed increase 23/24 (Estimate) Council Tax 22/23 Increase 3%/£5 raises East Lindsey District Council £7.2m £3.9m £1,136k £321k
+Council Total Council Tax Received per year 23/24 Total IDB levy per year 23/24 Increase 2023/24 Council Tax 23/24 Increase £4.95 East Lindsey District Council £7.5m £4.9m £946k £321k

-5.4 The Council has been in detailed discussion and government officers regards this position over the past year.
+6.4 The Council has been in detailed discussion with government officers regards this position over the past year.
 We are also aware that the IDBs have made extensive representations to DEFRA and via ADA of this significant issue.
 A meeting with the Minister has now taken place and we await a response on this key issue.
+The total additional cost of last years and this year's levy increase as a pressure on the Councils revenue account is £1.1m.